discordjs/guide/guide/popular-topics/embeds.md

 channel.send(exampleEmbed);
 ```

-<tip>If the embed does not display inside the embed but outside of it make sure you use the right syntax as shown above</tip>
+<warning>If the images doesn't display inside the embed but outside of it, double check your syntax to make sure it's as shown above.</warning>

 ## Using an Embed object